 If you are more of a visual person, check out the show’s highlights in the video below:

-One highlight of Orange Wine Festival 2017 was meeting Simon Woolf in person.
-Simon is authoring the first book dedicated entirely to orange wine entitled Amber Revolution.
+One of our personal highlights of Orange Wine Festival 2017 was meeting Simon Woolf in person.
+Simon is authoring Amber Revolution, the first book dedicated to orange wine.
 We spent some time with him after the show and indulged in a bottle of Radikon Ribolla Gialla 2001 as a nightcap.

 Amber Revolution has reached its targeted funding goal on Kickstarter and the book will be released next year.
 We can’t wait to take a look at it.
 Congrats to Simon on such an exciting project.